EBIO5460Fall2025/class-materials/10_2_sampling_distribution.md

 This is often abbreviated to something like “there is a 0.95 probability that the interval contains the true value”, which is true only if we keep in mind the precise definition of probability as an imagined repeated procedure.
-It is common to reword it subtly as “there is a 0.95 probability that the true value is in the interval”, which seems the same as the previous abbreviated definition to most people (including me) since if “the interval contains the true value” then “the true value
+It’s common to reword it subtly as “there is a 0.95 probability that the true value is in the interval”, which seems the same as the previous abbreviated definition to most people (including me) since if “the interval contains the true value” then “the true value